funador/twitter-streams/README.md

 # twitter-streams

-Script to pull quality content from Twitter by topic into Firebase
+Back-end to pull and analyze content from Twitter using social cues

+To use you will need API keys for Twitter, Firebase and Klout